 I was not really interested in the concept of Dan Sha Ri until I read the book last week, because I had thought that it would be something similar to ‘spark joy’ and the three letters that Dan Sha Ri discusses are enough to make a guess at what the book was about.
 But what was remarkable for me was that Dan Sha Ri focuses on the ‘relationship’ between possessions and a possessor, drawing on yoga’s philosophy (Dan-Sha-Ri, Refuse – Throw away – Separate).

 Hideko Yamashita proposed ‘the rule of 7:5:1’, which sets three criteria for cleaning up:

 - If items are in invisible storage (inside of a closet, drawer, etc.), discard items until you secure 30% of the space

 - If items are in a visible shelf (cupboards, etc.), discard items until you secure 50% of space

 - For a display shelf (such as ornamental objects), restrict objects to occupy 10% of the space

-In 2016, Hideko Yamashita mentioned that she distinguished Dan Sha Ri as not minimalist.
+In 2016, Yamashita said that she distinguished Dan Sha Ri as not minimalist.
 She did not consider Dan Sha Ri as ‘I do not need stuff anymore’ or only having a ‘few things at home’.
 Instead, Dan Sha Ri is something that is constantly aware of the quantity of the material possessions and the balance between excess and deficiency of them.
-I think that some (beginner) minimalists also share such a relationship with personal items – your perception on who you are is constantly manifested by the things you actually use.
+I think that some minimalists also share such a relationship with personal items – my perception of who I am is constantly manifested by the things I actually use.